lidofinance/community-staking-module/artifacts/devnet-1/early-adoption/README.md

 Consists of the following parts:

-## 10 addresses for testing purposes
+## 10 predefined addresses for testing purposes

 ## How to build